Nenem Chinna Pillana

 Nenem Chinna Pillana..? is a 2013 Indian Telugu-language film directed by P. Sunil Kumar Reddy and produced by D. Ramanaidu under Suresh Productions.
 It features Rahul Ravindran and Tanvi Vyas in the lead.

+Production

+The film was partially shot in Skåne County, Sweden.

 Reception

 The Times of India gave the film a rating of three-and-half out of five stars and stated that "It's that kind of a movie that didn't draw the masses into the theatres when it was released, however, it's worth a watch.
 Rahul deserves appreciation for portraying his role just perfect".